 Q: Can I use certificates on Amazon EC2 instances or on my own servers?

-At this time, public ACM certificates can be used only with specific AWS services.
-See With which AWS services can I use ACM certificates?
+At this time, public ACM certificates can be used only with specific Amazon Web Services services.
+See With which Amazon Web Services services can I use ACM certificates?

 Q: Does ACM allow local language characters in domain names, otherwise known as Internationalized Domain Names (IDNs)?